 NASA GLOBE Clouds Protocol

 NASA needs your cloud observations to better understand the different types of clouds and the effects they have on Earth’s climate.
 Clouds can change rapidly, so frequent observations from the same area over time are useful to track these changes.

 The GLOBE Observer Cloud Science video below explains why observations from the ground are important to NASA.

 Visit How to Participate to learn how you can help.

-NASA and other space agencies have a number of satellites orbiting the Earth and collecting data about clouds and the Earth’s energy.
+NASA and other space agencies have a number of satellites orbiting the Earth and collecting data about clouds and the Earth’s energy budget.
 While these satellites give us a big picture of what’s going on, they sometimes have trouble with the details.

 You are an important part of the puzzle, providing a new perspective of the clouds that satellites do not have, looking up.
-We are excited for you to start collecting data with NASA!
+We are excited to receive your cloud observations!